asia-pacific-energy-research-centre/power-model/README.md

 2. Edit the data input sheet.
 Configure your model run using the START tab.

-3. Run the model by typing in `python ./src/main.py`
+3. Run the model by typing in `python ./src/main.py <input_data_sheet_file> <data_config_file> <osemosys_cloud> <solving_method>"
+    a. where <input_data_sheet_file> is the name of the input data sheet file in ./data (e.g., data.xlsx)
+    b. where <data_config_file> is the name of the data config file in ./config (e.g., config.yml)
+    c. where <osemosys_cloud> is a boolean (True or False) to indicate whether to use OSeMOSYS CLOUD or not
+    d. where <solving_method> is the solving method to use if you arent using OSemosys Cloud (glpsol or coin-cbc)
+    e.
+For example, `python ./src/main.py data.xlsx config.yml False glpsol`
+    f.
+If you want to use OSeMOSYS CLOUD, set <osemosys_cloud> to True and <solving_method> can be anything.
+For example, `python ./src/main.py data.xlsx config.yml True None`
+    g.
+You can also use > output.txt 2>&1 to save the output to a text file.
+For example, `python ./src/main.py data.xlsx config.yml False glpsol > output.txt 2>&1`

 4. The model will run.
 Pay attention to the OSeMOSYS statements.
 There should not be any issues with the python script.

 ## 3. Debugging model runs
 When the script runs, the following temporary files are saved in `./tmp/ECONOMY NAME/SCENARIO`: